 From the station to Birkenau is only a few minutes by car.
 Though the entranceway is overly familiar, as iconic as the ‘Arbeit Macht Frei’ entrance sign to the Auschwitz camp, Birkenau it is still a forboding place to approach: the gateway to Hell!
 Birkenau is also familiar because I came here six or seven years ago, in the summer with family.
 Now, as I enter, it is desolate and gripped in the depths of winter.
 I enter a barrack devoid of all items yet heavy with loss.
 Outside I photograph steps leading down into a snow covered pool – a pool of white, a pool of nothingness.
 I photograph the three brick stacks: iconic and highly symbolic.
 I cross over a ditch and walk through a field, through thick snow, to the outlines of barracks.
 I photograph a magnificently desolate tree, completely stripped bare – the perfect symbol of barrenness.
 I approach a copse of silver birch and startle three deer.

 I am avoiding entering the camp, of coming at it too directly.
 I am more interested in the clues, or ways that the surrounding landscape can be framed to reveal the past.
 I photograph a thicket of tangled woods that are sketched with icy outlines.
-I circumnavigate the trauma, literally the other side of the fence, and photograph a pile of logs like are reminiscent of a pile of torsos!
+I circumnavigate the trauma, literally the other side of the fence, and photograph a pile of logs that are reminiscent of a pile of torsos!

 At Auschwitz Museum I have an appointment with Woljciech Ploza, Head of Archives.
 He asks me how he can help and I tell him I want to photograph the archives and restoration department and preservation department and conservation labs and anything else that is behind the scenes.
 He politely tells me that security is very high and photography is not possible.
 However, he is happy to show me some of the archives and takes me to a small air-conditioned room, more a vault than a study space.
 This, he tells me, is one of the original rooms of the camp; they have to “make do” with what they have.
 The room is now kept at a precise temperature to help preserve the documents.
 He retrieves several box files and shows me the original documents inside.
 He gets out a fat accounting book with page after page of death certificates: each one is false!
 Wojchiech tells me that every prisoner at Auschwitz had an identity card and when they died every prisoner was issued a death certificate – however, the reason for death was fabricated, the cause of death falsified (for instance smallpox or myocardia) and the place of death never mentions concentration camp.
 I ask why the Nazis kept such fastidious records, what purpose did this bureaucracy serve?
 Wojchiech explains that Jews were assigned with this task, to fabricate lies, in order for the Nazi Germans to propagate the myth that, to an outside observer, the Auschwitz camp was a model of good prisoner care – a place of sanitary and hygienic medical practice.
 He adds: “it’s in the German nature; everything was recorded.”
 I query whether such records exist for Treblinka or Sobibor and he says they didn’t as these, along with Belzec, were the death camps and the Nazis were too busy putting the Jews to death to bother with paperwork!
 The mad mechanism of genocide was too far gone by this point.
 However, the transportation on the cattle carts would have been catalogued.
 (Again to what purposes?).
 Auschwitz, he tells me, only keeps records and preservation material related to this camp.
 I wonder about the archaeological dig going on at Treblinka and wonder what happens to all of the objects being dug up here.